Hello and welcome to the first mental health post in the ‘Head’ section of 50FootHead.

 - Another actor talks about how a breakdown and hospitalisation on a psychiatric ward changed his life.
 This time it’s Christopher Eccleston, one of my all-time television heroes thanks to his defining 90s roles in Cracker, Hillsborough and Our Friends In The North.

-Picture (PENDING) of someone else’s walking shoes, of course.
-These [will] belong to H (see LEJoG Day 39), fittingly enough given the prefix for the ‘Head’ series of posts.
+Picture (not taken until September 2020) of someone else’s walking shoes, of course.
+These belong to H (see LEJoG Day 39), fittingly enough given the prefix for the ‘Head’ series of posts.